RysteQ/P2P-Class-Java/ReadMe.md

 ## Notes

-This is a project I have created with a single day of learning Java after now using Java for a few months, because of that there might be some bad practices.
+This is a project I have created in a single day of learning Java after now using Java for a few months, because of that there might be some bad programming practices.